agilestacks/stack-ml-eks/README.md

 2. Attach sufficient IAM policies

-By default cluster has been provisioned with minimum viable rights to run majority of the pods.
-However if you are willing to add extra rights to allow pods in your cluster to add some resources then you might want to run following command.
-Please consider it as an example
+By default, the cluster is provisioned with a minimum set of permissions required to run the majority of the pods.
+If you need to add more permissions for the cluster, you can attach additional IAM policies.
+Use the following command as an example for adding standard IAM policies to your cluster:

 ```
 $ hub ext eks attach policy \